 When everything has been presented, it's time to introduce your team, your roles and experiences.
 Explain to the investors why you are the best team to execute this idea.
 Tell them about your team and their relevant skills, about your co-founders and the work you have done in the past together and about your advisors.
 Mention each team member’s history, educational background, and skills, and don’t forget to describe their specific role in the company.

-The vision should be communicated in your title slide as a high-level pitch or tagline and at the very end to remind your investors why they should care.
+The vision should be communicated in your title slide as a high-level pitch or tagline and at the very end to remind your investors why they should care and this is the key to sucess for creating a killer pitch deck.

 Do share your tips for creating a pitch deck in the comment section.